The Basics of Becoming a Child and Family Social Worker

 They counsel families through issues, such as poverty, unemployment, and mental health by helping clients get necessary benefits, such as food stamps, and find services, such as child care.
 They also protect children who are at risk of abuse or neglect.
 They may help locate foster families, organize adoptions, or bring families back together.

-Hurdles to Becoming Case Worker or Child and Family Social Worker?
+Hurdles to Becoming a Child and Family Social Worker?

 I think the biggest hurdles I faced as an entry level worker were insecurities about working with clients who were older in age than I was.
 Overcoming that included many hours of practicing my work and becoming as knowledgeable as possible about policies and procedures.
 When I gained the knowledge and practice, I built confidence to be able to tell myself that I am skilled and adept in my process while still remaining humble to realize that there is still so much to learn.